BePo65/mat-image-overlay/README.md

 As `eslint` V9 is not supported by angular@17 and also requires a fundamental change to the configuration files, the update will be done in a later version.

 As a consequence the package `eslint-plugin-cypress` cannot be updated to a version 4.x (as this version has a peerDependency of eslint >= 9).

+`cypress` cannot be updated to v15.x as it no longer supports webpack v4.x (angular v18 will switch away from webpack).

+`@cypress/schematic` cannot be updated to v4.x, as this requires angular v18.x.